seriousManual/node-piglow/README.md

 pi.commitTransaction();
 ```

-This benefits performance especially when the LEDs are changed in high frequence.
+This benefits performance especially when the LEDs are changed in high frequency.

 ## Animations